 Paper-based workflows are simply too slow and too inefficient to generate value in today’s workplace.
 But you cannot reasonably expect to bulldoze your own existing processes and replace them ad-hoc with brand new digital ones.

 You need customized digital workflows that mirror your paper-based processes while improving the speed and efficiency with which accounts payable employees process individual documents.
-This allows you to set hard-and-fast rules that enforce regulation compliance and speed up the capture of incoming financial documentation.
+This allows you to set hard-and-fast rules that enforce regulatory compliances and speed up the capture of incoming financial documentation.

-Additionally, customized digital workflows allow you route new documents using automated tools that prevent the possibility of sensitive data getting into the wrong hands.
+Additionally, customized digital workflows allow you to route new documents using automated tools that prevent the possibility of sensitive data getting into the wrong hands.
 You can also speed up the invoice approval process with real-time approvals.
 Customized workflows allow you to keep a closer eye on data transfer and printing so that your company enjoys greater data security.

 2. Managed Print Services

 Printing can account for up to 15 percent of unreported annual business spending.
 That alarming figure is easy to understand when you factor in the cost of ink and toner cartridges, paper, printer maintenance, and employee downtime caused by printer-related issues.